KTH/style/apps/style-web/src/pages/en/styles/typography.md

 - It is ready to be used "as it is", to style a HTML article generated from a Markdown file or a CMS where writers cannot customize class names.
 - It sets default `font` values as well as paddings and margins for most common HTML tags used in articles.
 - It takes into account combinations of elements (e.g. `<h2>` followed by an `<h3>`).

+See the mixin in action in the [typography test page](https://kthstyledemoref.z6.web.core.windows.net/style/en/examples/typography/index.html)

 ```scss
 @use "@kth/style/scss/utils/prose";